 “Make the most of sleep now” when you are already not getting any because you are growing a watermelon that wakes you for a wee every half an hour.

-or “It’s your first baby, so it probably won’t even come on time”.
+Or “it’s your first baby, so it probably won’t even come on time”.

 Yeah, thanks – I’d not considered that my life might change at all by having a baby.
 I mean, I’ve just been partying so hard for the last 9 months without a care in the world, so I presumed that would all continue…

-18 months in now though, and at risk of becoming one of those people to my pregnant friends, I thought it might be comical to compare the thoughts of expectant and new Mum me versus a Toddler Mum me.
+3 years in, and at risk of becoming one of those people to my pregnant friends, I thought it might be comical to compare the thoughts of expectant and new Mum me versus a Toddler Mum me.

-Pregnancy & labour
+Pregnancy and labour

-- Toddler Mum – Understanding now that people don’t tell you all of the sh**ty bits of pregnancy and childbirth because a) they have tried to block it all out, b) they are so tired that they can’t remember what happened in an episode of Geordie Shore let alone 2 years ago, and c) because the whole human race would die out if we were COMPLETELY honest about what it really feels like.
+- Toddler Mum – Understanding now that people don’t tell you all of the sh**ty bits of pregnancy and childbirth.
+A) they have tried to block it all out, b) they are so tired that they can’t remember what happened in an episode of Geordie Shore let alone 2 years ago, and c) because the whole human race would die out if we were COMPLETELY honest about what it really feels like.
 For those of you not au fait with G Shore – every single episode is basically the same.

 - Toddler Mum – Wondering how on earth you’ll ever have enough time to even brush your teeth let alone take a day off for a quick doctor’s appointment.
-Also trying to figure out how all the appointments, a toddler, and all of the other activities you now pack into your daily life could ever work with a subsequent pregnancy?

 - Expectant Mum – Applying the same approach to preparing for an exam to having a baby, desperately trying to plan or pre-empt every eventuality.